Image of a child sweeping up dirt on bamboo floors.

 How to clean engineered bamboo floors

-Engineered bamboo flooring is, in general, up to 30 percent weaker than natural, solid bamboo, which is a real tough dude.
+Engineered bamboo flooring is, in general, up to 30 percent weaker than natural, solid bamboo.

 This type of bamboo flooring is more susceptible than natural varieties to wear and tear, but cleaning it often with the same cleaners and methods you’d use on natural bamboo will help extend its life.